Behavioral Validation for Healthcare AI

 For teams with live systems underperforming, and for evaluators investigating a deployed vendor product

-Behavioral Forensics is a rigorous post-deployment investigation.
+Behavioral Forensics is a methodological post-deployment investigation.
 Using conversation data, dropout patterns, and behavioral analysis, it identifies where the agent is losing patients, what the underlying behavioral mechanisms are, and what changes will actually move outcomes — as opposed to what feels intuitive but won't.

 This is not a UX audit.
 It is a behavioral diagnosis with a prioritized remediation roadmap.